dkoppstein/mpi-ie-slurm/README.md

 Install [cookiecutter](https://github.com/cookiecutter/cookiecutter).
 If you are on the MPI-IE cluster, cookiecutter is already installed -- run `module load cookiecutter`.

 Run cookiecutter gh:maxplanck-ie/mpi-ie-slurm.
-Answer the prompts.
+Answer the prompts. **Be sure to explicitly answer the user and email prompts.**

 ## Features